TommyX12/csc404-maestro/README.md

 - They recommended we check out Sound Shapes & Everyday Shooter.
 Some of our group are already familiar with these games.
 ![ScreenShot](https://media.playstation.com/is/image/SCEA/sound-shapes-screenshots-01-ps4-us-20mar15?$MediaCarousel_Original$)
 ![ScreenShot](https://www.everydayshooter.com/EverydayShooter_1.jpg)
+- It's hard to balance both shooter, puzzle & rhythm at the same time.
+- How's sound triggered?
+(Current answer: By the player, enemies & actions performed in the environment.
+A more detailed answer is still in progress.)
+- If iteraction is with the tempo, consider visual cues.
+Not everyone is super keen on audio cues.
+For rhythm games to be more accessible to a general audience, they'll need to see cues too.
+- Biggest thing: Figure out the rhythm mechanic
+- How's it all going to be integrated?
+- How do people interact with the tempo?
+- ~~When is Half-Life 3 coming out?~~

 ##### The Meeting
 In spite of many members being too busy or the location of our meeting too inconvenient to attend (About only 4 of our members attended.
 For their privacy, I won't say who.) we still got progress.
 Throughout the week, there were classes cancelled at U of T & even alarms at OCAD for severe weather.
 Therefore, our previous meeting place was unusable.
 Next, many of our members had their own assignments, tests, etc due thus they couldn't make it.
 We kept them updated post-meeting on Discord.
 They agreed with the decisions.

 In our discussion, we considered a shift away from shooting & weaponry & towards more puzzles.
 While we considered doing both rhythm based combat & puzzles, we encountered difficulties balancing them without risks of overwhelming the player.
-Within our Design Presentation & even presentations before, these were concerns from the panelists of different presentations.
+As mentioned before, these were concerns from the panelists of different presentations, not just this one.
 We've decided to go with rhythm puzzles more than combat, scrapping weapons in favor of the puzzles we put.